ImageMagick/Usage-Markdown/basics/index.md

 Here we explain in detail the command line processing that IM follows, some of the new image processing abilities, the ideas, philosophy, and methodology, and what is actually going on, internally.

-With this background knowledge the rest of the examples provided pages becomes much clearer.
+With this background knowledge the rest of the examples pages become much clearer.
 Even if you only use the Application Program Interface (API), this section is well worth knowing and understanding.

 ------------------------------------------------------------------------